-- 17.1 Dress Appropriately.
+17.1 Dress Appropriately.
 Court business is very important.
 People who do not dress or groom properly might give the wrong impression.
-Their dress and appearance may show a lack of interest in the case or a lack of respect for the court.
-Judges may ban persons not appropriately dressed. - 17.2 Speaking and talking.
+Their dress and appearance may show lack of interest in the case or the lack of respect for the court.
+Judges, General Magistrates, and Child Support Hearing Officers may ban persons not appropriately dressed.

+17.2 Speaking and talking.
 A court proceeding is not a free-for-all where anyone, parties and lawyers alike, can say whatever they want whenever they feel like it.

-Parties may not talk unless they are directed by the Judge or a lawyer to speak, and then they may speak only to the Judge or a lawyer.
-A party must never talk directly to the other party in court.
+Parties may not talk unless they are directed by the Judge, General Magistrate, Child Support Hearing Officer or a lawyer to speak, and then they may speak only to the Judge, General Magistrate, Child Support Hearing Officer or a lawyer.
+A party must NOT talk directly to the other party in court.
 A party who is called as a witness must answer only the questions asked and may not volunteer information or make argument while testifying.
-Judges may remove from the courtroom anyone, including parties and lawyers, who hinder the orderly conduct of business.
+Judges, General Magistrates, and Child Support Hearing Officers may remove from the courtroom anyone, including parties and lawyers, who hinder the orderly conduct of business.